SaiHarshitha-1234/product_management_app/README.md

 ├── ProductList.jsx # Component to display all products
 ├── ProductModal.jsx # Modal popup for add/edit product
 └── types/Product.jsx # Type definitions for products in frontend

+## How to run this project

+In one command prompt,
+Navigate to  project folder and then run these commands... cd backend npx nodemon dist/server.js

+In another command prompt,
+Navigate to project folder and run... cd frontend npm install npm start